dianadiazc/customer-wa/content/work3/task-5.md

 weight = 5
 +++

-In this task you will migrate Application Database from the EC2 instance to Amazon RDS MariaDB - Multi-AZ Deployment.
+In this task you will migrate the Application Database from the EC2 instance to Amazon RDS MariaDB - Multi-AZ Deployment.
 You will perform this activity using *Run command* option from Systems Manager.

 {{% notice warning %}}
 Before starting this task, please **make sure that you have inserted data in your database**.
 Plase, go to the Web Application and check that you have items included.